A Letter to Parents

 Study abroad is often a life-altering experience for students: our students discover new passions, develop a broader perspective of the world, gain skills and experiences that can improve their employability and make friendships that last a lifetime.

-We understand that the decision to send your son or daughter on a study program overseas may be a difficult one: there are safety and financial issues to consider, and there are many programs and different types of experiences to choose from.
+We understand that the decision to send your student on a study program overseas may be a difficult one: there are safety and financial issues to consider, and there are many programs and different types of experiences to choose from.

 So, we have created this section of the website for parents like you; your student is excited about participating in a study abroad program and cannot wait to enroll—and you would like to know a little more about your student’s future experiences and options.